raghuugare/rags_SICP/README.md

 This repo contains some of my programs as I sail through the awesome SICP, the 'Wizard book', as it is popularly known.

-This is a MUST-have book & the accompanying lectures of 1980's are also strongly recommended in deed!
+This book is a must-have, & the accompanying lectures of 1980's are also strongly recommended for all programmers!

 And in case you do not have the hard-copy, the book is available online [here][link_SICP_online].